-- (i) Five-year housing land supply - (ii) Housing Delivery Test - 1.2 The main difference between the two is that: - the five-year housing land supply measures the level of 'supply' that can be expected to come forward over a five-year period of time i.e. the number of homes that will be built; whereas - the Housing Delivery Test measures the number of homes that have been built over a set period. - 1.3 Both measures have established methodologies and assess the expected delivery of homes, and homes that have been delivered respectively, against the housing requirement for a local authority area.
-There is no latitude as to how the methods are applied. - 1.4 The Government's Planning White Paper proposes to remove the five-year housing land supply test but retains the Housing Delivery Test.
+- 1.2 The main difference between the two is that: - the five-year housing land supply measures the level of 'supply' that can be expected to come forward over a five-year period of time i.e. the number of homes that will be built; whereas - the Housing Delivery Test measures the number of homes that have been built over a set period. - 1.3 Both measures have established methodologies and assess the expected delivery of homes, and homes that have been delivered respectively, against the housing requirement for a local authority area.
+There is no latitude as to how the methods are applied. - 1.4 The Government's recent consultation proposes to remove the five-year housing land supply test but retain the Housing Delivery Test.
 It is not clear yet how the Government will proceed in planning reforms.
-Therefore, at present the council is assessed against both measures.

-2. What is the five-year housing land supply?

-2.1 The NPPF states that:
+Therefore, at present the council is assessed against both measures. - 2.
+What is the five-year housing land supply? - 2.1 The NPPF states that: